 - Licorice root (Glycyrrhiza glabra).
 Licorice Root, while well known for helping support adrenal balance, energy levels and endurance, must be used carefully.
 Some forms of licorice are known to increase blood pressure and lower potassium levels in the body, so pay close attention to your blood pressure if using licorice root.

-- Ashwaganda.
-Is an ancient herb also known as an adaptogen, meaning it can help the body deal with stress.
+- Ashwagandha.
+Ashwagandha is an ancient herb also known as an adaptogen, meaning it can help the body deal with stress.
 It also provides benefits to the body by helping boost brain function, lowering cortisol levels and it can help fight symptoms of anxiety and depression.